FredrikLandstrom/node-omnibus/README.md

 ## OMNIbus REST configuration

-Open the propertyfile for the Objectserver that should provide the REST interface
+Open the property-file for the Objectserver that should provide the REST interface

 ```
 vi $OMNIHOME/etc/NCOMS.props